-- (ii) A secured revolving demand loan, interest rate is variable based on the lender's prime lending rate less 250bps per annum, interest is payable monthly for the drawn portion.
-A standby fee is paid monthly for any unused portion and principal repayment is allowed at any time. - (iii) This represents a TTD debt issued in one tranche, interest is variable based on an average of commercial banks' prime lending rate with a maturity date in 2024, and is secured by a sinking fund managed by a Trustee. - (iv) This represents a TTD debt issued in 4 tranches, interest rate is fixed with maturity dates in July 2028 to July 2032, and are secured by pledged assets. - (v) This represents a USD loan issued by a multi-lateral financial institution, interest is variable based the lender's proprietary interest rate.
-Moratorium on principal payments ended September 2023, thereafter amortised principal repayments will be made.
-Maturity date in September 2033, and is secured by a specified portion of loans and advances made for specific purposes.
+- (ii) This represented a TTD debt issued in one tranche, interest is variable based on an average of commercial banks' prime lending rate with a maturity date in 2024, and is secured by a sinking fund managed by a Trustee. - (iii) This represents a TTD debt issued in 4 tranches, interest rate is fixed with maturity dates in July 2028 to July 2032, and are secured by pledged assets. - (iv) This represents a USD loan issued by a multi-lateral financial institution, interest is variable based the lender's proprietary interest rate.
+Principal repayments commenced in September 2023, maturity date in September 2033, and is secured by a specified portion of loans and advances made for specific purposes. - (v) The security pledged for the repurchase agreements are Government of Trinidad and Tobago Bonds and state owned non-financial institutions Bonds with a market value of \$15 million (2023: Nil).
+The tenors range from 30 to 1,578 days.